pjtunstall/mad/README.md

 - DESIGN
   - See if we can get scrollbar "thumb" to appear on hover over the roles menu in all browsers, not just Firefox.
 At the moment, it appears briefly when the menu first appears in Chrome, for example.
 I think this is preferable to how it was before, though, when all sorts of scrollbars appeared all the time.
   - Make scrollbar "thumb" partially transparent or not overlapping the right edge of the text if possible.
-  - At full screen or suchlike width, chat pane overhangs left edge of input box.
+  - Beyond a certain width, chat pane overhangs left edge of input box.
   - Make intro layout more responsive to handle smaller window size, especially the ready button that currently overlaps the title when the screen gets too narrow.
   - Fix scale in CSS to rely only on units relative to screen size and make sure it works on various screen sizes.
   - Test scrollbars etc. in Edge too.
 Improve current hacky solution.
 Understand better.